jake-bennett/docker/README.md

-# Official Jenkins Docker image
+# Slightly Modified Official Jenkins Docker image

-The Jenkins Continuous Integration and Delivery server.
+I just removed the VOLUME instruction from the Dockerfile so that images inheriting from the it can add files and directories to the /var/jenkins_home directory

 This is a fully functional Jenkins server, based on the Long Term Support release http://jenkins-ci.org/